PDEP — Product Development Experience Plane

 PDEP does not ask creators to author technical product artifacts.

-Those are generated by PFI, which compiles intent into a provisioned, marketplace-ready product.
+Those are generated by PFI, which compiles intent into a realized, publishable product made available through PVEP.